FBI, Los Angeles police recover nine stolen paintings worth $10 million

 Among the pieces recovered by the FBI were the Chagall painting "Les Paysans" and Rivera's "Mexican Peasant."

 Eimiller said the collection was probably worth several million dollars.
-The Los Angeles Times, citing court documents in the case, said the nine recovered works were valued together at $10 million (£6.4 million).
+The Los Angeles Times, citing court documents in the case, said the nine recovered works were valued together at $10 million.

 The Times said Espinoza pleaded not guilty at an Oct.
 27 arraignment.